coolaj86/node-oauth2-examples/README.md

     npm install -g grunt-cli
     npm install

 There are two servers: `provider` and `consumer`.

-Both can be run simultaneously by running the demo.
+For running this demo on `localhost` you should edit `/etc/hosts` and use something like `provider.example.com` and `consumer.example.net` as aliases of `127.0.0.1`.
+Currently there's a bug that I don't understand that prevents the demo from working on localhost.

 Bookface (Provider)